thruston/tex-tristram/README.md

 originals I used are the scanned copies linked above.

-I have not attempted to mark variations of spelling -- only those where the mis-spelled word is obviously misprinted.
-I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs exclusively (but not consistently) in Vol. VII and Vol. VIII
+I have not attempted to mark variations of spelling -- only those where the mis-spelled word is apparently misprinted.
+I've also ignored the more or less random variation between -ic and -ick suffixes, and the "grocer's apostrophes" that abound -- with the exception of "it's" which occurs once in Vol. V and at random throughout Vol. VII and Vol. VIII

 ### Vol. I - 1760 Dodsley (first London edition)